Gruntfuggly/discord-chat/README.md

 <img src="https://raw.githubusercontent.com/Gruntfuggly/discord-chat/master/resources/screenshot.png">

+### Commands

+- `discord-chat: Post` - send a message to the selected channel
+- `discord-chat: Create Channel` - create a new channel on the selected server
+- `discord-chat: Delete Channel` - delete the currently selected channel
+- `discord-chat: Mark All Read` - reset unread count on all channels
+- `discord-chat: Refresh` - repopulate the channel list
 ### Notifications

 Notifications are generated if a message arrives from a channel other that the currently selected channel.
 By default these these will only be shown if the channel tree is hidden (or collpased).
 See *Configuration* for other settings.